fsoeltoni/genstage_example/README.md

 ## Stupid-Simple API
 So, its not on hex or anything.
 But why not just `cp -r` it into an umbrella app and throw it in the deps with `in_umbrella: true` if youre really gonna use it?
 This is just an example, not real software.
+There aren't even tests.

 ```elixir
 # We just want to pass a module, function, and args to `GenStage.enqueue/3`